mattermost/docs/source/onboard/ad-ldap.rst

 There are three main ways to do this:

 1. **User deletion:** If the user is completely removed from the AD/LDAP server, they will be deactivated in Mattermost on the next synchronization.
-2. **User filter:** Set the `user filter </configure/configuration-settings.html#user-filter>`__ to only select the subset of AD/LDAP users you want to have access to Mattermost.
+2. **User filter:** Set the :ref:`user filter <configure/authentication-configuration-settings:user filter>` to only select the subset of AD/LDAP users you want to have access to Mattermost.
 When someone is removed from the selected group, they will be deactivated in Mattermost on the next synchronization.
 3. **Manually deactivate**: Go to **System Console > User Management > Users**, select a user's role, and select **Deactivate**.
 When you manually deactivate a user, they can reactivate themselves by logging back in.

 For Active Directory, to filter out deactivated users you must set the user filter to: